RRB Allahabad Group D Result 2022: Release Date, Cut Off & Merit List

 How to Calculate RRB Group D Allahabad Scores?

-RRB NTPC Ajmer scores are calculated based on the number of correct and incorrect answers given by candidates.
-As per the revised RRB NTPC normalisation formula, the marks obtained in the exam are calculated based on an average score of the top one percent of the candidates considering all the exam shifts.
+RRB Group D Allahabad scores are calculated based on the number of correct and incorrect answers given by candidates.
+As per the revised RRB Group D normalisation formula, the marks obtained in the exam are calculated based on an average score of the top one percent of the candidates considering all the exam shifts.
 The RRB Group D marks are calculated up to five decimal places.
 RRB Group D normalisation of marks is done as the exams are conducted in multiple sessions.

 How to Check RRB Allahabad Group D Result 2022: Stepwise Procedure to Download Result